Reflected multi-entropy and its holographic dual

 On the other hand, the holographic result is given by minimizing $L[\mathcal{W}](a,b,r)$ in \eqref{eq-LabrMinz}.
-The partial derivatives of $\frac{c}{3}L[\mathcal{W}](a,b,r)$ with respect to $a,b,r$ are numerically poltted in FIG.~\ref{fig-d-new} and compared with the field theoretical results.
-The two results match precisely.
+The partial derivatives of $(c/3)L[\mathcal{W}](a,b,r)$ with respect to $a,b,r$ are plotted in Fig.~\ref{fig-d-new} and compared with the field-theoretical results.
+These two results match precisely.
+Notice that we are comparing the derivatives of the entropy.
+To match the entropy itself, we have to further include the contributions of the operator product expansion coefficients in the CFT calculation~\cite{SM}.